Access Control Policies

 Applies to: All users except Administrator

-Limit access to business hours, but allow 24/7 access for security team and administrators.
+Limit access to business hours, but allow 24/7 for security team.

 Applies to: Viewer, Incident Responder roles

-Allow only specific countries and require VPN for remote access.
+Allow specific countries and require VPN for others.

 ✓ Allowlist: 172.16.0.0/12 (VPN for other countries)

-Maximum restrictions: specific IPs, business hours, geographic limits, and MFA required.
+Maximum restrictions: specific IPs, business hours, geo limits, and MFA.

 ✓ Allowlist: 192.168.1.0/24 (Office only)